NtokozoMahlaela/Ntokozo-Portfolio/README.md

 # 💼 Ntokozo Mahlaela's Professional Portfolio

 ## 📌 Overview
 Welcome to my professional portfolio!
-This is a modern, responsive website showcasing my skills, experience, projects, and achievements as an Information Technology graduate specializing in Frontend Development and Data Analytics.
+This is a modern, responsive website showcasing my skills, experience, projects, and achievements as an Information Technology graduate specializing in Frontend Development.

 ## 🚀 Features